-Facebook is still the biggest social media platform on the planet and, because of that, a lot of people have plenty of photos and videos stored on their accounts.
-Today, Facebook has announced a new transfer tool that lets users offload that media, and it works first with Google Photos.
+Facebook is still the biggest social media platform on the planet, and because of that, a lot of people have plenty of photos and videos stored on their accounts.
+Now, Facebook has announced a new transfer tool that lets users offload that media, and it works first with Google Photos.

-Available starting today, this new tool is found within the “Your Facebook Information” section of the settings on your Facebook account.
-Eventually, the tool will work with other services, but for now, Facebook’s tool is starting with Google Photos.
+Available now, this new tool is found within the “Your Facebook Information” section of the settings on your Facebook account.
+Eventually, the tool will work with other services, but for now, Facebook is starting with Google Photos.
+The tool started rolling out in late 2019 in Ireland, but expanded to Africa, Asia Pacific, and Latin America in March.
+It further expanded to the United States in April 2020.

 At Facebook, we believe that if you share data with one service, you should be able to move it to another.
 That’s the principle of data portability, which gives people control and choice while also encouraging innovation.
 Today, we’re releasing a tool that will enable Facebook users to transfer their Facebook photos and videos directly to other services, starting with Google Photos.